RAW File Format

 There is one special keyword: end without value that is used to mark the end of the header so that the code used to parse the header can know that after this keyword data will be found.
 This keyword is optional though as the parser will decide data begins as soon as a line does not start with “% ” (i.e the character ‘%’ followed by ‘ ‘).

-Here is an example of RAW file header obtained with an EVK4 on Metavision SDK 4.0:
+Here is an example of RAW file header obtained using an EVK4 using EVT 3.0 encoding format:

 % camera_integrator_name Prophesee